Hthrace/portfolio/README.md

 5. [Contact](#contact)

 ## Introduction
 Welcome to my portfolio website!
-I am a Full Stack Developer with experience in JavaScript, Node.js, React.js, React Router, Express, version control (Git/GitHub), MongoDB, Firebase, data structures, algorithms, and RESTful Routing.
+I am a software developer with experience in JavaScript, Node.js, React.js, React Router, Express, version control (Git/GitHub), MongoDB, Firebase, data structures, algorithms, and RESTful Routing.
 This portfolio showcases some of my work and achievements in web development.

 ## Features
 - **Responsive Design**: The website is designed to adapt to various screen sizes and devices, ensuring an optimal user experience on both desktop and mobile.